Stairways and Ladders

 Training and Outreach Services

-A presentation on stairways and ladders in construction is available for workplaces to assist in training their staff.
+A presentation on stairways and ladders and fall protection in construction is available for workplaces to assist in training their staff.
 The presentation should be modified to address site-specific conditions and hazards.
-This pre-recorded webinar on stairways and ladders can also be accessed at any time.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.